https://invisible-island.net/ncurses/man/

 a SCREEN is no longer needed.

-o However, WINDOWs are implicitly associated with a SCREEN. so that
+o However, WINDOWs are implicitly associated with a SCREEN, so it is

-it is reasonable to expect delscreen to deal with these.
+reasonable to expect delscreen to dispose of them.

-o SVr4 curses deletes the standard WINDOW structures stdscr and
+o SVr4 deletes the standard WINDOW structures stdscr and curscr as

-curscr as well as a work area newscr.
-SVr4 curses ignores other
+well as a work area newscr.
+It ignores other windows.

 o Since version 4.0 (1996), ncurses has maintained a list of all